lcdm-uiuc/Text-Analytics/nGram_Reconstruction/Kefu_project.md

 ## N-gram reconstruction project for the Cline Center (Kefu Zhu)

 #### Project description
-The Cline Center in University of Illinois Research Park uses data science to predict when and where social unrest/political violence will happen by gathering news articles around the world and analyze them.
+The Cline Center in University of Illinois Research Park uses data science to predict when and where social conflicts will happen by gathering news articles around the world and analyze them.
 However, some of articles are protected under copyright law.
 So the Cline Center can only distribute their metadata such as n-grams.
 The purpose of this project is to determine what is the highest possible value for n in n-grams while not violating copyright.

 #### To do list